Time formatting and storage bugs: Year 275,760

 JavaScript's Date API stores dates as the number of milliseconds since 1 January 1970.
 Dates have a range of ±100,000,000 days from the epoch, meaning that programs written in JavaScript using the Date API cannot store dates past 13 September, AD 275,760.

-Year 292,277,026,596 problem
+Year 292,277,026,596

-Certain problematic years occur so far in the future (well beyond the likely lifespan of the Earth, the Sun, humanity, and even past some predictions of the lifetime of the universe) that they are mainly referenced as matters of theoretical interest, jokes, or indications that a related problem is not truly solved for any reasonable definition of "solved".
+Systems that store Unix time in seconds using signed 64-bit integers can represent dates and times up until 15:30:08 UTC on Sunday, 4 December, AD 292,277,026,596.
+However, this year is so far in the future (well beyond the likely lifespan of the Earth, the Sun, and even past some predictions of the lifetime of the universe) that it is mainly referenced as a matter of theoretical interest, joke, or an indication that earlier versions like the year 2038 problem cannot be truly "solved" forever.